 Columbus is a very small city located in the state of Texas.
 With a population of 3,629 people and two constituent neighborhoods, Columbus is the 437th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Columbus is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Columbus who work in office and administrative support (11.34%), healthcare (9.62%), and sales jobs (8.17%).
+Columbus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Columbus is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Columbus who work in office and administrative support (13.97%), sales jobs (12.21%), and teaching (10.12%).

-Columbus is a very ethnically-diverse city.
+Columbus is an extremely ethnically-diverse city.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be White, followed by Black or African-American.
 Columbus also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.53% of the city’s residents.
-Important ancestries of people in Columbus include Irish, English, Czech, and Slavic.
+People of Hispanic or Latino origin account for 22.42% of the city’s residents.
+Important ancestries of people in Columbus include Czech, Irish, English, and Slavic.

 The most common language spoken in Columbus is English.
 Other important languages spoken here include Spanish and German.